GANGTOK TOURISM GUIDE:

 Hanuman Tok: It is 11-km from Gangtok town, above Ganesh Tok with a Hindu temple where the devotees come and offer prayers.

 Deer Park: Adjacent to the new secretariat and also called the Rustomji Park named after one of the Dewans of the Chogyal of Sikkim, the park has a big open enclosure in which animals native to Sikkim like the red panda and the Himalayan Bear are kept.
 A big statue of Lord Buddha commemorating his preachings of the noble truths in the Deer Park at Sarnath adorns the park premises.
 A butter lamp perpetually burns in front of the statue, which is surrounded by flowers of exotic variety.
 The park commands a fantastic view of the hills, surrounding Gangtok.

 White Hall: It was built in 1932 in memory of the first political officer of Sikkim, Claude White.
 There is an Officers Club and a Badminton Court in the white hall.

 The Ridge: The ridge is a small stretch of plain and flat road above the town of Gangtok.
 It is just about five minutes walk from the main market.
 The ridge has the white hall and the chief minister’s official residence on one end and the beautifully designed palace gate on the other.
-The ridge is lined with plants and trees when in bloom are a riot of colours.
+The ridge is lined with plants and trees when in bloom are a riot of colors.
 Flower shows, which attract tourists from all over the world are held just below the ridge.

 The Ipecac Garden: This 6 acres garden is about 14-km downhill from Gangtok and 2-km from Ranipul.
 It is named after the plant Ipecac that is grown here.
 Besides this plant, it also contains a wide variety of other flora including numerous types of orchids and medicinal plants.
 It is a very good picnic spot with a swimming pool nearby.